zugz/tox-DHTAnnouncements/DHTAnnouncements.md

 TODO: timeouts.

-# Invites (deprecated)
+# Invites
-This section discusses a system allowing a restricted kind of promiscuity.
+This section discusses a system allowing a restricted kind of promiscuity, which could be implemented on top of the system described above.
-However, I think on balance it is a bad idea, and I do not recommend it be used.

-An invite key is a symmetric encryption key.
-An **invite announcement** is as in the case of an individual announcement, except that we sign the announcement with our ID signing key (as for public announcements) and
+An **invite code** is the public key of an Ed25519 signing keypair.
+A corresponding **invite announcement** is made exactly as in the case of a shared announcement.
-encrypt the result with the invite key.

-We adapt the handshake packet to allow the invite key to be included in its encrypted part.
-We then add as a friend anyone who sends us a handshake which specifies a valid invite key.
+We adapt the handshake packet to allow an invite code to be included at the end of the encrypted part.
+We then add as a friend anyone who sends us a handshake which specifies a valid invite code.

-The intention is that we generate an invite key then send it out-of-band along with our ID pubkey to some limited set of people.
-A time limit on its validity could be set.
-In terms of friend requests, this is analagous to sending a ToxID with a nospam and accepting every friend request we obtain without checking the sender.
+The intention is that we generate an invite code and send it out-of-band along with our ID pubkey to some limited set of people.
+A common instance of this is asking someone who does not use tox to install it and find you on the network.

+In terms of friend requests, an invite announcement is analagous to giving out a ToxID with a nospam and accepting every friend request obtained without checking the sender.

+A time limit on the validity of an invite code and/or the number of peers who can use it could be set; 1 day and 1 peer might be sensible defaults.

+With no such limits, an invite announcement plays the same role as a public announcement, except that both the ID pubkey and the invite code have to be distributed.

-One big problem with this idea is that it is difficult to explain to the user the privacy consequences of the invite key being leaked.
-Others are the required additional complexity in the user interface, and in the protocol.
+One big problem with invite announcements is that it is difficult to explain to the user the privacy consequences of the invite code being leaked.
+This could be mitigated somewhat by warning against loose time/user limits.
+Another problem is the additional complexity in the user interface - it would require a means to supply an invite code on adding a friend (while making it clear that supplying one might not be necessary), and a means to generate invite codes.
+Preferably there would also be an indication of any active invite codes and the option to cancel them or extend their validity.

 # Migration
 We could aim to transition from the onion system to this new friend finding